| Membership | Price (+HST) |

 Royal Botanical Gardens’ Discovery Camps promote active participation in all activities; however, no camper is pressured to participate in any activity they are not comfortable with.
 If you do not wish your child to participate in canoeing please notify your child’s leaders and the camp coordinator.

-FAQ — Safety and Wellness
+Safety and Wellness

 Signing Campers In and Out

-Nature Centre Camps are located in the Arboretum, 16A Old Guelph Road, Dundas.
+- Nature Centre Camps are located in the Arboretum, 16A Old Guelph Road, Dundas.

-RBG Centre Camps take place at RBG Centre, 680 Plains Road West, Burlington.
+- RBG Centre Camps take place at RBG Centre, 680 Plains Road West, Burlington.

-Camper pick up and drop off will be in the same location outdoors each day.
+Camper pick up and drop off will be in the same location outdoors (weather dependent) each day.
 Only individuals authorized for camper pick up will be able to take their camper home.
 We check ID to verify authorized individuals for pick up.

 In order for anyone other than the person who dropped off and signed the camper into the program, to sign out and pick up a camper they must show photo identification and must be listed on the child’s registration as either:

-- a) a primary caregiver;
+- A primary caregiver;

-- b) an individual authorized for pickup;
+- An individual authorized for pickup;

 Inclement Weather Policy